What’s the Deal With Pheasant?

 Here at Sugartown, we have been smoking pheasant for over 30 years, and we plan to keep doing so for at least another 30 more!
 So make sure to add it to your shopping list soon – we know you’ll fall in love and then come back for more.

-Our latest batch of 50 birds just became available in the final week of January.
+Our latest batch of 50 birds just became available in late winter.
 After smoking, the average weight is a little over 2.5 pounds.
 Supplies move quickly, order yours today!